haidargit/Java_SortingNames/README.md

 b.
 Navigate to the folder location of this project that you just downloaded through command prompt(CMD) or Terminal.

 c.
-Type or copy these commands on your command prompt or terminal
+Type or copy these commands on your command prompt or terminal(Both of these commands runnabel on Linux/Mac/Windows)

 _Remember to install Maven (and Java) first._

-Windows OS
 ```
 mvn compile && mvn clean install
 ```